 Be Willing to Change Plans

-No matter how much careful planning you put into choosing a restaurant and a meal, an issue might arise and cause you to change plans.
+No matter how much careful planning you put into eating at restaurants with IBS, an issue might arise and cause you to change plans.

-It’s always a good idea to have a second option in mind in case your first choice doesn’t work out.
+It’s always a good idea to have a second option in mind in case your first choice does not work out.

-And if you need to go home because you’re not feeling well, be patient with yourself.
+If you need to go home because you are not feeling well, be patient with yourself.
 There will be other opportunities to go out to eat, and prioritizing your health is important.

-While there are many issues to consider when eating out with IBS, going to a restaurant can still be a fun experience.
+While there are many issues to consider when eating at restaurants with IBS, going to a restaurant can still be a fun experience.

 Once you have put your preparations in place, make sure to step back from any worries you have about eating out.
 Enjoy the taste of the food you so carefully ordered.

 Remember that much of the experience of going out to eat revolves around the people you are with.
 Have a good time and enjoy the company of people you care about!